 Networking is important because increasing your outreach means more people are watching you.
 The more eyes you have on you, the higher the chances are for some of these eyes to have opportunities for you.

 Associating your personal brand with your business can boost your business’s potential sky high.
-Think of all the big names in the business world, Elon Musk, Steve Jobs, Donald Trump, and many others.
+Think of all the big names in the business world, Elon Musk, Steve Jobs and many others.
 A large portion of their company’s value is in the heavy name associated.
 Steve Jobs is the perfect example of merging his company brand with his own personal brand to exponentially boost both names.

 Your company is much more likely to close deals when your name means something to other parties.
 People will want to do business with you just for the sake of doing business with YOU.